katherine-huang/personal_web/content/publication/CHI2024/index.md

 # Summary.
 An optional shortened abstract.
 Summary: Using machine learning techniques, the study examined the phychological underpinnings in digital social annotation that are associated with received peer acknwoledgement and learners' annotation behavior.

-tags: [Human-computer Interaction, Socio-emotional Interaction, Digital Social Annotation, Machine Learning, Shapley Value, Peer Acknowledgement]
+tags: [Human-Computer Interaction, Social-Emotional Interaction, Digital Social Annotation, Machine Learning, Shapley Value, Peer Acknowledgement]

 # Display this page in the Featured widget?
 featured: true